adaltas/node-nikita/packages/core/src/actions/fs/base/createReadStream.coffee.md

           The encoding used to decode the buffer into a string.
 The encoding can be any one of those accepted by Buffer.
 When not defined, this action return a Buffer instance.
           """
+        'on_readable':
+          typeof: 'function'
+          description: """
+          User provided function called when the readable stream is created and readable.
+The user is responsible for pumping new content from it.
+It is a short version of `config.stream` which registers the function to the `readable` event.
+          """
         'stream':
           typeof: 'function'